Governance & Reliability

 Definition: Fairness is the equitable distribution of a system's benefits and harms across different populations, groups, and individuals.

-Fairness-aware training incorporates equity constraints directly into the learning objective.
-Bias auditing tests outputs across demographic groups — not just global accuracy, but accuracy broken down by the populations the system serves.
-Counterfactual fairness asks whether the decision would change if a protected characteristic were different, holding everything else constant (Kusner et al., 2017).
+Fairness-aware training incorporates equity constraints directly into the learning objective; bias auditing tests accuracy broken down by the populations the system serves, not just globally; counterfactual fairness asks whether the decision would change if a protected characteristic were different, holding everything else constant.9

 Fairness is not charity.
 It is accuracy applied equitably.